nhsd-a2si/docs-uec-appts/_pages/implementation/sims_install.md

 ---

 The TKW (ToolKit Workbench) Simulators are tools to assist with developing and assuring a solution to meet the Booking Standard.
-There are two tools in the suite, to support the Provider and Consumer functionality, and they can utilised locally or in the dedicated environments – OpenTest, DEV or INT.
+There are two tools in the suite, to support the Provider and Consumer functionality, and they can utilised locally or in the dedicated environments – OpenTest or INT.
 When utlised within the dedicated environments they are supported by the other services – DoS, SDS and SSP – to replicate as near to like-live scenarios as possible.

 ## What are they?